Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Simulation Study

-\subsubsection{Normal approximations and size control}
+\subsection{Normal approximations and size control}

-Figure \ref{fig: unit average histogram plag0} plots the randomization distribution for $\hat{\bar{\tau}}_{\cdot t}(1, 0;0)$ under the null hypothesis of $\beta = 0$ for different combinations of the parameter $\phi\in\{0.25, 0.5, 0.75\}$ and treatment probability $p(w)\in\{0.25, 0.5, 0.75\}$.
+Figure \ref{fig: total average histogram plag0} plots the randomization distribution for the estimator of the total average dynamic causal effect $\hat{\bar{\tau}}(1, 0; 0)$.
+We present results for the case with $N = 100,\ T = 10$ and $N = 500,\ T = 100$ (the results are similar when the roles of $N, T$ are reversed).
 When the errors $\epsilon_{i, t}$ are normally distributed, the randomization distribution quickly converges to a normal distribution.
-As expected, when the errors are Cauchy distributed, the number of units must be quite large for the randomization distribution to become approximately normal.
+When the errors are Cauchy distributed, the total number of units and time periods must be quite large for the randomization distribution to become approximately normal.
 There is little difference in the results across the values of $\phi$ and $p(w)$.
-Testing based on the normal asymptotic approximation controls size effectively, staying close to the nominal 5\% level (the exact rejection rates for the null hypothesis, $H_0: \bar{\tau}_{\cdot t}(1, 0;0) = 0$ are reported in Table \ref{table: null rejection prob, unit average}).
+Appendix \ref{section: additional simulation results} provides quantile-quantile plots of the simulated randomization distributions to further illustrate the quality of the normal approximations.
+Testing based on the normal asymptotic approximation controls size effectively, staying close to the nominal 5\% level (see Table \ref{table: null rejection prob, total average}).

-Figure \ref{fig: time average histogram plag0} plots the randomization distribution for $\hat{\bar{\tau}}_{i \cdot}(1, 0;0)$.
-We see a similar pattern as before---when the errors are normally distributed, the randomization distribution converges quickly to a normal distribution, but it takes longer to do so when the errors are heavy-tailed.
-The null rejection rates for the hypothesis, $H_0: \bar{\tau}_{i\cdot}(1, 0;0) = 0$ are reported in Table \ref{table: null rejection prob, time average} and, again, the test controls size well across a wide range of parameters.